MicrosoftDocs/SupportArticles-docs/Outlook/Client/calendaring/troubleshoot-free-busy-errors.md

 ### Troubleshooting steps

-To troubleshoot the issue, use the following steps.
 After you complete each step, check whether the free/busy issue is fixed.

 1. To refresh metadata in the Microsoft Federation Gateway, run the following command two times in the on-premises Exchange Management Shell (EMS):